-Have you got dull and rough skin?
-Want to put that glow back on your face?
+Do you have dull and rough skin?
+Want to put the glow back on your face?
 Well, you need exfoliation in your skin care arsenal ASAP.

 In a perfect skin care world, exfoliation should happen ideally one to two times a week, depending on the skin type.
-Yes, it is so important that we need to really allow time for this skin care step.
+Yes, it's so important that we need to really allot time for this skin care step.

 Life can get so hectic that we tend to skip some steps in favor of that, oh so sweet time curled up in our beds.
 But exfoliating shouldn't be one of those steps!

 Read on to know why this step is so important.
-Hopefully, this can motivate you to give exfoliation that time it deserves, and your skin the glow it is so righteously entitled to.
+Hopefully, this can motivate you to give exfoliation that time it deserves, and your skin the glow it's so righteously entitled to.

 Why Do We Exfoliate?

-It is generally believed turnover takes 30 days, but it is more complicated than that.
-And the more you age, the slower the skin cell turnover becomes.
-We have different types of skin cells, and those that generally shed naturally can get stuck.
-These dead cells that don't shed can build up and clog our pores.
+When dead cells don't shed, they can build up and clog our pores.
 Not only that, but they can also make our skin look dull and feel rough.

-With all these, it is comforting to know that there is something we can do.
-This part is where exfoliation comes in.
+With all these, it's comforting to know that we can do something about it.
+This is where exfoliation comes in.
 You need to exfoliate regularly and adequately to help your skin get rid of dead skin cells.

 What Types Of Exfoliants Are There?

-You are physically exfoliating when you use a scrub.
-Meaning you remove dead skin cells by sloughing them off with the help of the grainy-textured product.
+You are physically exfoliating when you use a textured product or tool to rub on your face.
+By doing so, you remove dead skin cells by sloughing them off with the help of the textured product or tool.

-From sugars, salts, and fruit seeds to coffee and rice-based enzyme powder — options for face scrubs are endless.
-These natural-based scrubs are a better choice compared to exfoliants using microbeads.
+The most common physical exfoliant product are scrubs.
+From sugars, salts, and fruit seeds to coffee and rice-based enzyme powder — there are tons of options for face scrubs in the market.

 While facial scrubs remove dead skin cells from your skin's surface, chemical exfoliants, on the other hand, go deeper.